-My hands-down favorite book was Lailah’s Lunchbox.
+My hands-down favorite Ramadan book.
 The story centers around a little girl, Lailah, who moved from Abu Dhabi to Atlanta.
 She was finally old enough to fast during Ramadan but felt huge anxiety about explaining it to her classmates and teachers.
 It started off slow, but once we got to the gripping conclusion, I was a mess of bubbling tears.
 My son, Kian kept asking me why I was sad, and I had to reassure him I was happy.
 This is an essential book for little Muslim girls and boys over the age of 5.
 It not only explains the purpose of Ramadan but the real-life emotions that many little children in the U.S.A feel during this time.

 This board book does a wonderful job of explaining to small children the why behind Ramadan and fasting.
 It isn’t a story, but a guide more so, that shares the key traditions of Ramadan: suhoor, iftar, charity, good deeds and also the celebration of Eid.
 I thought the illustrations were beautiful and showed different types of families (from different countries and time periods).
 It also showed diverse depictions of Muslim families (interracial, different races, women who don’t cover their hair, etc).

 This is a great book for teaching children the tenets of Ramadan: concentrating on faith, reading the Quran, prayer, fasting, and diversity of people.
 The illustrations are vibrant and inviting.
 Though there was one inaccuracy that shows suhoor ending at sunrise, instead of dawn.
 The characters seem to be set in the Middle East or a majority Muslim nation.

 I remember Ramadan 2017 when everyone gifted this book to the children in their lives.
 Since then it has made its way into many kindergarten classroom presentations.
 This book teaches children the cultural elements of Ramadan, the big feasts, distracting yourself when fasting, but it doesn’t go in-depth into the religious elements of Ramadan, such as reading the Quran.
-I wish it would address the why, not just the what.
+I wish it addressed the why, not just the what.

 My children love a good rhyming book.
 This is the only book I found that falls into the rhyming Ramadan category.
 It accurately covers all of the tenets of Ramadan: fasting, reading the Quran, praying, and giving to charity.
 I personally liked that it showed Muslim women with their hair covered and uncovered, showcasing traditional and progressive families.

 I would describe this as a book that states 7 facts about Ramadan plus illustrations.
 It’s not really a story.
 It is the only book that mentions the Night Of Power, so a good introductory book about the basic of Ramadan.
 The characters belong to a traditional Muslim family.
 As you can see, I’m not super moved by this book.